top of page

 Wind

 • Wood: Blow instruments that are made or were originally made of wood and have holes to shorten the tube and modify the height of the sound, which are covered with the fingers or keys.
-For example: flute, oboe, clarinet, saxophone or bassoon.
+For example: flute, oboe, clarinet, or bassoon.

 • Brass: Blow instruments that are made of metal and have valves or pistons to lengthen the tube and modify the height of the sound, but do not have holes to shorten it.
 For example: Trumpet, Horn, Trombone or Tuba.